Breast fullness and heaviness often result from hormonal changes, fluid retention, or underlying medical conditions.

 The Role of Fluid Retention and Weight Changes

 Fluid retention is another key factor contributing to why breasts feel full and heavy.
-Hormonal fluctuations can cause the body to hold onto extra water, which accumulates in breast tissue leading to swelling.
-This is especially noticeable before menstruation or during pregnancy when estrogen prompts the body’s tissues to retain fluids.
+Hormonal fluctuations can cause the body to hold onto extra water, which may accumulate in breast tissue and lead to swelling.
+This is especially noticeable before menstruation or during pregnancy, when hormone changes affect fluid balance throughout the body.

 Weight gain or loss also impacts breast size since breasts contain a significant amount of fatty tissue.
 Rapid weight gain may increase breast volume quickly, causing a stretched sensation that feels heavy or uncomfortable.
 Conversely, weight loss can reduce breast size but sometimes leaves skin stretched out or sensitive due to decreased support.